 Instead, in the event that the damage is not of special tenuity, but an asset inventoried or offered to creditors that exceeds one fifth of the amount of debts is revealed at the time of the opening of the insolvency procedure, an attenuating circumstance is instead provided special with special effect, based on the same crimes for which the cause of non-punishment operates, with a reduction of the penalty up to half.

 In conclusion, as a detailed note, please refer to the reading of art.
 5 Legislative Decree 74/2000, cd.
 Tax Law, concerning the crime of omitted tax return, since the offense is not at all unusual for the offender to compete with the above-mentioned crimes.

-Anyone who, in order to evade income or value added taxes, is not obliged to submit one of the annual declarations relating to said taxes, when the tax evaded is higher, with reference to to each of the individual taxes, at thirty thousand euros.
+Anyone who, in order to evade income or value added taxes, does not submit, being obliged to, one of the annual returns relating to said taxes, when the tax evaded is higher, is punished with imprisonment from one to three years. to some of the individual taxes, to thirty thousand euros.